Free-fall in a uniform gravitational field in non-commutative quantum mechanics: Introduction

 It is in the sense mentioned above that in this paper we show that the Equivalence Principle can be extended to the NCQM in the case of stationary, energy eigenstates.
 Nevertheless, we remark that we achieve this result by explicitly solving the (stationary) scattering problem of a quantum particle in the presence of a uniform gravitational field.
-Our approach to the problem does not closely follow that of Davies.
-We closely follow the original approach by Peres \cite{peres} instead and explicitly consider that the quantum clock is coupled to the particle.
-Then, we will show that, in the case of small interaction between the particle and the clock, and when the measurement is made far from the turning point, the time of flight will be given by the \textit{phase shift} of the wave function \textit{and} this shift correctly codifies the time as measured by the quantum clock.
-On the other hand, Davies does not consider in the Hamiltonian of the problem the coupling term between the particle and the clock.
-He applies an expression from which the time of flight is given by the derivative of the phase change of the particle's wave function due to the action of the gravitational field only, without explicitly considering the clock.
-We will discuss more on the contrast of both approaches at the end of Sec.
-7.
+Our approach to the problem does not closely follow that of Davies, but rather we closely follow the original approach by Peres \cite{Peres:1980} and explicitly consider that the quantum clock is coupled to the particle.
+Then, we will show that, in the case of small interaction between the particle and the clock, and when the measurement is made far from the turning point, the time of flight will be given by the \emph{phase shift} of the wave function and this shift correctly codifies the time as measured by the quantum clock.

-This paper is organized as follows: in Sec.
-2, we review the algebraic approach to NCQM on a plane; in Sec.
-3, we review the ordinary gravitational quantum well; in Sec.
-4, we consider the non-commutative gravitational quantum well; in Sec.
-5, we establish an upper-bound on the non-commutativity parameter; in Sec.
-6, we review the Peres quantum clock model and in Sec.
-7 we apply it to investigate the time of flight of particle subjected to a uniform gravitational field in NCQM.
+This paper is organized as follows: in Sec. \ref{quantum-mech-non-commut}, we review the basic features of the formalism of NCQM; in Sec. \ref{noncomm_quant_well}, we study the non-commutative gravitational quantum well; in Sec. \ref{granit-section}, we establish an upper-bound on the non-commutativity parameter; in Sec. \ref{time_section}, we review the Peres quantum clock model; in Sec. \ref{sec_tempo}, we apply it to the investigation of the time of flight of a particle subjected to a uniform gravitational field in NCQM, and in Sec. \ref{conclusao} we make concluding remarks.